The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/basic-guide.md

 * The Heated Combo is a gain over Scattergun
 * Heat Blast should still be used over Auto-Crossbow
-* Bioblaster is a gain over Drill as long as the entire duration of the DoT will tick
+* Bioblaster is equal to Drill as long as the entire duration of the DoT will tick
 * Reassemble priority is on Chainsaw

 **Three Targets**

 * Flamethrower > Scattergun
 * Auto-Crossbow becomes a gain over Heat Blast while in Hypercharge
+* Bioblaster is a gain over Drill, so long as the full duration of DoT ticks is allowed to register

 **4-6 Targets**